sf-wdi-25/notes/week-05/homework/README.md

     * Resolve at least [2 Github Issues](https://guides.github.com/features/issues/).
 Feel free to create & resolve your own issues instead.
     * Refactor existing code & pay down some "technical debt"
     * Build it again from scratch (highly recommended).
+5. Still thirsty for knowledge?
+Work through [Ruby Monk: Ruby Primer Ascent](https://rubymonk.com/learning/books/4-ruby-primer-ascent)!
+If you've done that, put a little more work into Tunely.

 Please use any remaining time to review exercises/drills from the past 5 weeks!
 And don't forget to eat, sleep, and enjoy the break!